andiniiadeliaa/CodingCamp-3August26-Andini-Adelia-Putri/README.md

 - Dark mode
 - Export transaction history

-## License
+## Acknowledgements

-This project was developed for learning purposes as part of the CodingCamp Software Engineering program.
+This project was developed as part of the CodingCamp Software Engineering program to practice building a client-side web application using HTML, CSS, and Vanilla JavaScript.